aosokin/assignment_checker_email/README.md

 2. For the optimization tasks, you'll need to code a bit.
 In particular, you'll need to implement the computation of the function value.
 As examples, see script `checker_optimization_knapsack.py` for a task on the knapsack problem and `checker_optimization_tsp.py` for a task on TSP.

+3. For measuring BLEU, please check out `checker_bleu.sh`.
+If you want to use public/private data splits, please see `task_bleu_checker.cfg` for examples of how to set this up.

 ### License